Can Urinary Incontinence Be a Sign of Heart Problems in Women?

 • Maintain a healthy weight: Whatever a healthy weight looks like for your body, try to maintain it.
 Obesity and abdominal weight gain have been linked to the onset or worsening UI symptoms due to the pressure extra weight places on the bladder and pelvic floor.

-• Stay active: Physical activity isn't just great for your heart but also for your pelvic floor!
+• Stay active: Physical activity isn't just great for your heart, it’s also for your pelvic floor!
 Regular exercise and incorporating pelvic floor exercises, like Kegels, can strengthen your pelvic muscles and keep your heart healthy.

 • Ditch smoking: Smoking tobacco has been linked to UI, so talk with your healthcare provider about how to quit if possible.

-• Take care of your mental health: Stress and anxiety have been connected to UI symptoms, so it's essential to find ways to manage these conditions.
-Exercise, go for walks, meditate, journal, or engage in any other activity you find calming.
+• Take care of your mental health: Stress and anxiety have been connected to worsening UI symptoms, so try calming habits like walking, journaling, meditation, or gentle exercise.

 Aleece Fosnight